jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Once that is done you also need to edit vault.yml - extended documention `here
 <https://roots.io/trellis/docs/vault/>`_
- - under trellis/group_vars/production.
+ under trellis/group_vars/production.
 There you have to add:

 * vault_mysql_root_password
 * vault_wordpress_sites - same as in wordpress_sites.yml
 * envs such as:
-      db_password:
+      db_password
       auth_key
       secure_auth_key
       logged_in_key